jamesmh/PersonalBlog/source/_posts/Async-Await-For-The-Rest-Of-Us.md

 Don't forget to connect with me on [twitter](https://twitter.com/jamesmh_dev) or [LinkedIn](https://www.linkedin.com/in/jamesmhickey/)!

 I also have an e-mail letter where I'll give you tips, stories and links to **help you get to the next step of your career as a software developer**.
 I'll also give you updates about stuff that I've been working on ;)

 [Subscribe if you haven't already!](https://tinyletter.com/jamesmh)

 # P.S.

-Tired of endless configuration and infrastructural setup in your .Net Core apps?
-Not sure where to start?
-I've been building a tool to make pieces like Task Scheduling, Queuing, Caching, Mailing, etc. a breeze!.
-[It's called Coravel!](https://github.com/jamesmh/coravel)
+I've been building tools for indie .NET Core developers needing to get their next groundbreaking app or side-project to market faster - without compromising code quality and elegance.
+[It's called Coravel!](https://github.com/jamesmh/coravel).
+Check it out and let me know what you think ;)